-SI.
+Sl.
 No. Project ID.
-Name of the Project Financial Year in which the project was commenced Project duration Total amount allocated for the project (in Rs.)
-Amount spent on the project in the reporting Financial Year (in Rs.)
-Status of the project - Completed / Ongoing - - - - - - - - -
+Name of the Financial Year in Project duration Total amount Amount spent on the Cumulative amount Status of the project - Project. which the project was allocated for the project in the spent at the end of Completed / Ongoing. commenced project (in Rs.). reporting Financial reporting Financial Year (in Rs.).
+Year. (in Rs.) - - - - - - - - -